tp02ga/attendee/docs/transcription.md

 ## Fetching transcripts during and after the meeting

 You can fetch transcripts during and after the meeting, by calling the `/transcript` endpoint.
 See the [API reference](https://docs.attendee.dev/api-reference#tag/bots/GET/api/v1/bots/{object_id}/transcript) for details.

-## Choosing the right transcription provider

-### Deepgram

-Cheap price, good quality, and fast, the only downside is it doesn't support as many languages as some of the other providers.

-Can transcribe audio where the speaker is switching languages in the middle of a sentence.

-You get $200 in credits for free when you sign up.

-### Gladia

-Similar to Deepgram, but more expensive, slower, but supports more languages.

-Can transcribe audio where the speaker is switching languages in the middle of a sentence.

-10 hours of free transcription each month, but restrictive rate limits on the free tier.

-### Assembly AI

-Similar to Deepgram in price and quality but slightly slower.
-Lacks the ability to transcribe audio where the speaker is switching languages in the middle of a sentence.
-Very accurate word-level timestamps.

-You get $50 in credits for free when you sign up.

-### OpenAI

-Cheaper then the other providers, but significantly less accurate and often chooses the wrong language when the language is not specified in advance.
-Can transcribe audio where the speaker is switching languages in the middle of a sentence.
-Lacks word-level timestamps.